These are frequently asked questions regarding the AO1 Process™. If you have a specific question that isn’t answered here, please email us.

 Q. How long does the process take?

-A. We will have your guitar for about 3-4 weeks and make every effort to get your instrument back to you quickly.
+A. Depending on our waiting list/backlog, we will have your guitar for about 2-3 weeks and make every effort to get your instrument back to you quickly.

 Q. I’ve got some trepidation about sending off my guitar.
 Where is it going?
 Who will receive it?

-A. We have made arrangements with Hollowood Music to receive and send back the guitars through their shipping & receiving facility.
+A. We have made arrangements with Hollowood Music to receive and send back the guitars through their shipping & receiving facility, and to process payments.
 Hollowood Music is a 45 year-old Pittsburgh based music store with a sterling reputation.
 Your instrument will be professionally repacked, insured and sent back to you via overnight delivery service.

 Q. How can I be sure the process will work on my guitar?